cosc2336-ds-alg/assg00/README.md

 in your assignment, and that you need to get working for the assignment.

-For this practice assignment, you will need to add codes into two files, named `assg00-functions.hpp` and `assg00-functions.cpp`.
-In addition, the unit tests you need to pass for the practice assignment are given to you in `assg00-tests.cpp`.
+For this practice assignment, you will need to add codes into two files, named `assg-functions.hpp` and `assg-functions.cpp`.
+In addition, the unit tests you need to pass for the practice assignment are given to you in `assg-tests.cpp`.
 Some or all of these tests will be commented out to begin with.
 You will uncomment the tests and write the code to get the tests to pass as the main work for each assignment.